 #1 Dewalt DCD771C2 20V MAX Cordless Lithium-Ion Drill Driver Kit

 The Dewalt DCD771C2 drill driver has impressive features at a very affordable price.
-At just under $100, this is the ideal drill for homeowners and DIY enthusiasts as it can do simple and basic tasks around the house.
+This is the ideal drill for homeowners and DIY enthusiasts as it can do simple and basic tasks around the house.

 This drill can deliver 300 UWO (unit watts out) of power for a wide array of applications and uses on different materials.
 It has a two-speed gear setting that ranges to 450 RPM for low speed and 1,500 RPM for high speed.

-This kit includes two 20V lithium ion batteries that are fast charging and hold a charge for a long time.
-Also included in the kit is a battery charger and a handy contractor bag.
+This kit includes two 20V lithium-ion batteries that are fast charging and hold a charge for a long time.
+Also included in the kit are a battery charger and a handy contractor bag.